zackees/fastled-wasm/README.md

 # Revisions

+  * 1.1.39 - Added `LiveClient`, `fastled.Api.live_server()` will spawn it.
+Allows user to have a live compiling client that re-triggers a compile on file changes.
   * 1.1.38 - Cleanup the `fastled.Api` object and streamline for general use.
   * 1.1.37 - `Test.test_examples()` is now unit tested to work correctly.
   * 1.1.36 - We now have an api. `from fastled import Api` and `from fastled import Test` for testing.